physicsturtle/physicsturtle_old/math/calculus-III/Unit4/lessonF.md

 unit: unit4
 ---

+- Geometric interpretation of triple integration
+- Riemann sums
+- calculating volumes using triple integrals
+- calculate an integral using riemmann sums

 Triple integrals are integrals that need to be integrated over a 3 dimensional region!
 Physically, this is often used to describe how much charge or mass there is in a certain 3 dimensional region that is described by a density function.